-In 2008, the board of directors of Lexington Co-op in Buffalo, N.Y., decided to eliminate its member discounts and institute sustainable, flexible member benefits.
-The core of the new benefits program was a patronage-dividend system that would build up profits as well as equitably distribute profits.
-The co-op has a large debt load for its size, and when they looked to the future, the board felt the co-op needed much more growth in equity to continue to meet the owners' needs.
+In 2008 the board of directors of Lexington Co-op in Buffalo, New York, decided to eliminate its member discounts and institute sustainable, flexible member benefits.
+A patronage dividend system that would build up profits as well as equitably distribute profits was the core of the new benefits program.
+The co-op has a large debt load for its size, and when they looked to the future the board felt like the co-op needed much more growth in equity to continue to meet the owners' needs.
 Other new benefits available only to co-op owners include monthly specials, everyday low prices on basic food items, and case order discounts.